The Voice – La plus belle voix: Series overview

 Warning: the following table presents a significant amount of different colors.

 The Voice All-Stars

-For the first-decade anniversary special of The Voice France, and for the first time in the history of The Voice, there will be 5 coaches for 5 individual seats under the first All-Stars version, where contestants from previous seasons will participate.
+For the first-decade anniversary special of The Voice France, and for the first time in the history of The Voice, there would be 5 coaches for 5 individual seats under the first All-Stars version, where contestants from previous seasons would participate.
+Coaches for this special spinoff are Florent Pagny, Jenifer, Mika, Zazie, all of whom has served as coaches on the main show; and The Voice Kids coach Patrick Fiori.